Jahia/security-filter/README.md

 This module protects specific API (graphql/rest/views, and others) from unauthorized usage, potential XSS/CSRF attacks and provide support for CORS requests.

-It prevents API from being called from anywhere, first in a generic way through a global CORS filter, then per API configuration
+It prevents API from being called from anywhere, first in a generic way through a global CORS filter, then per API configuration.

 It also allows users to specify reduced scopes when using tokens.
 They can choose what API can be called with a token.